symbiontik/k3s-gitops/README.md

 To prepare for deployment, it's necessary to bootstrap your development environment with your custom values such as DNS information, API keys, and encryption secrets.
 You'll then encrypt all your sensitive values before pushing your project to your Github repository.
 It is important to follow these steps carefully to ensure no sensitive values are pushed to your public repository.

-1. Open and edit your `.bootstrap.env` file to ensure it includes all your respective unique values, then save the file.
+1. Open and edit your `bootstrap.env` file to ensure it includes all your respective unique values, then save the file.

 1. Source the `bootstrap.env` file to set the respective environment variables in your terminal.